Evansville Museum of Arts, History and Science: Expansion

 In 2008 the museum announced a three-year expansion and renovation plan.
 In October 2012 the plan was modified to include a glass walled, rectangular addition with a domed immersive planetarium and theater.
 The domed theater is entirely inside the building box, visible from the exterior.
 A pedestrian-friendly plaza and new museum entrance connects the addition to parking and the Evansville Museum Transportation Center.
 The expansion, which began with repairs, renovations and additions to its existing building was completed at a cost of $14.1 million.
 The museum re-opened its doors to the public on February 7, 2014.
 A key piece of the project, the new Koch Immersive Theater features a 40-foot diameter domed screen with a 360 degree digital projection.

 Overview of the Museum Today

 Permanent exhibit galleries include learning spaces devoted to art, history, anthropology and participatory science.
 Artworks from the 16th century to the present are in the museum's permanent galleries.
-Visitors can also stroll down the street of a 19th-century American rivertown to see ornately decorated homes and shops.